 Tights and overshorts

 If you’re a mountain biker, adding an extra layer underneath your baggies in the form of roadie-style Lycra shorts, 3/4s or tights will make life a load warmer, too.

 On wet days, waterproof overshorts could be the ticket.
 Road riders often wear shorts under their tights for extra warmth on particularly cold days.

-When it gets cold, wearing a layer under your helmet can make a massive difference, especially with the wind chill when travelling at speed downhill.
+When it gets chilly, wearing a layer under your helmet can make a difference, especially with the wind chill when travelling at speed downhill.
 Despite common beliefs, you don’t actually lose a great deal of heat from your head, but a cold head feels terrible.